Small business phone services to help you work more efficiently.

 Keep calls flowing to the right place 24/7.

 During busy times, employees may not be available to take a call.
-However, callers must reach the right person effortlessly.
+However, call routing must reach the right person effortlessly.

 That’s where a virtual receptionist comes in.
 The virtual receptionist feature allows business owners and managers to set up a menu of options for directing callers to the appropriate team member or department.
 It also provides helpful information like business hours of operation and location.

-For instance, in the restaurant industry, call coordination across departments is critical for running a successful food service business.
+For instance, in the restaurant industry, call routing across departments is critical for running a successful food service business.

 If front-of-house staff is busy with customers, the virtual receptionist will route callers to the best option (e.g., “Press 1 to make a reservation, press 2 for restaurant address”).